- About CREW

 The TKN Wireless Indoor Sensor Network Testbed (TWIST) is a multi-platform, hierarchical sensornetwork testbed architecture developed at the Technische Universität Berlin.
 One instance is currently deployed at TUB campus: a total of 204 sensor nodes (102 eyesIFX and 102 Tmote Sky nodes) are distributed in a 3D grid spanning 3 floors of an office building, resulting in more than 1500 m² of instrumented office space.
 Two nodes of each platform are deployed, while the larger ones (~28 m²) have four nodes.
 This setup results in a fairly regular grid deployment pattern with intra node distance of 3m.
 Within the rooms the sensor nodes are attached to the ceiling.
 The TWIST architecture introduces a layer of “super-nodes” (previous figure, right) between the sensor nodes and the testbed server, which manages sensor node reprogramming, configuration or accessing debug information over the serial connection.
 TWIST relies on COTS hardware and fully leverages the features of the USB 2.0 standard.
 The sensor nodes are connected to the super-nodes via USB hubs, which act as concentrators and also provide a power supply management capability.
 This enables active topology control and node fault injection modelling through selective powering on and off of nodes.
 TWIST is currently being extended by mobile robots which can be used for experiments that involve controlled mobility.
 At the end of CREW Year 1 (at the time of the first open call) one mobile robot can be used for local experiments.

-At a first location, the "w-iLab.t Office" consists of a wireless Wi-Fi (IEEE 802.11a/b/g) and sensor network (IEEE 802.15.4) testbed infrastructure, deployed across three 90 m x 18 m floors of the iMinds office building in Ghent, Belgium.
+The "w-iLab.t Office" consists of a wireless Wi-Fi (IEEE 802.11a/b/g) and sensor network (IEEE 802.15.4) testbed infrastructure, deployed across three 90 m x 18 m floors of the iMinds office building in Ghent, Belgium.
 At 200 places throughout the office spaces, meeting rooms and corridors, wireless hardware is mounted to the ceiling.